Introduction: Kitty Farkle, or Any Form of Custom Farkle: 3D Printed Dice Game

 My Wife, a lifelong crazy for cats lady, and I were playing Moose Farkle with the neighbors.
 It's a super simple but super fun game involving 6 dice in which the one pip has been replaced by a Moose.
 Wife asked for a set for Christmas, knows there's also Penguin Farkle, so asks if there's a Kitteh Farkle can she have that please.

 I have a look around the Internets, but no Kitty Farkle.
 Then it hits me.
 Dice are really easy to 3D print, I can MAKE Kitty Farkle.
-I remember a cartoon my wife drew of a cat that I thought was really cute and used that to make her her very own, personalized-by-herself Kitty Farkle set.
+I remember a cartoon my wife drew of a cat that I thought was really cute and which I'd stuck up on the fridge.
+I used that to make her her very own, personalized-by-herself Kitty Farkle set.

 For this project you'll need:

 - Free account with Tinkercad 3D design site

 - Pixelmator or Adobe Photoshop